 - To secure their profits, many lenders have implemented a ‘collar rate’ to keep interest rates from dropping too low.
 Unfortunately, this means that you may not be able to benefit from the lowest available interests.

-In conclusion, the best rate is choosing the mortgage that best suits your needs.
+The best rate is choosing the mortgage that best suits your needs.
 Consider the potential rate movements and what to expect from your lender when making this critical decision.
 With the right knowledge, you can rest assured that you have chosen the mortgage best suited for your long-term financial well-being.
 Finding a mortgage adviser solves that problem, as they can source the rate that best fits you.